Welcome to Dr. Frederick Douglass Opie's personal website

 AB, 101 Fast Food Head Shot.2jpg.jpg

-Sorghum And the Columbian Exchange
+Sorghum And the Colombian Exchange

-Sorghum And the Columbian Exchange
+Sorghum And the Colombian Exchange

 Making sorghum syrup, Courtesy of The New York Public Library